-The Company will bear the entire cost of solicitation of proxies, including preparation, assembly, printing and mailing of this Proxy Statement, the Proxy and any additional information furnished to stockholders.
+The proxy for the Annual Meeting is being solicited on behalf of the Board of Directors.
+The Company will bear the entire cost of solicitation of proxies, including preparation, assembly, printing and mailing of this Proxy Statement, the proxy card and any additional information furnished to stockholders.
 Copies of solicitation materials will be furnished to banks, brokerage houses, fiduciaries and custodians holding shares of Common Stock in street name to forward to the beneficial owners of such shares.
 The Company may reimburse persons representing beneficial owners of Common Stock for their costs of forwarding solicitation materials to such beneficial owners.
-Proxies may also be solicited by certain of the Company's directors, officers and regular employees, without additional compensation, personally or by telephone or facsimile.
+Proxies may also be solicited by certain of the Company's directors, officers and regular employees, without additional compensation, personally, via the internet or by telephone or facsimile, although the Company may reimburse these individuals for their reasonable out-of-pocket expenses.
+The Company does not expect to, but has the option to, retain a proxy solicitor.

-Quorum; Abstentions; Broker Non-Votes
+Quorum; Abstentions; Broker, Non-Votes

-Votes cast by proxy or virtually at the Annual Meeting of Stockholders ("Votes Cast") will be tabulated by the Inspector of Elections (the "Inspector").
+Votes cast by proxy or virtually at the Annual Meeting ("Votes Cast") will be tabulated by the Inspector of Elections (the "Inspector").
 The Inspector will also determine whether or not a quorum is present at the meeting.
 Except in certain specific circumstances, the affirmative vote of a majority of shares present virtually or represented by proxy at a duly held meeting at which a quorum is present is required under Delaware law for approval of proposals presented to stockholders.
 In general, Delaware law provides that a quorum consists of a majority of shares entitled to vote are present or represented by proxy at the meeting.

 The Inspector will treat shares that are voted WITHHELD or ABSTAIN as being present and entitled to vote for purposes of determining the presence of a quorum, but shares voted WITHHELD or ABSTAIN will not be treated as votes in favor of approving any matter submitted to the stockholders for a vote.
-When proxies are properly dated, executed and returned, the shares represented by such proxies will be voted at the Annual Meeting of Stockholders in accordance with the instructions of the stockholder.
+When proxies are properly dated, executed and returned, the shares represented by such proxies will be voted at the Annual Meeting in accordance with the instructions of the stockholder.
 If no specific instructions are given, the shares will be voted:

-- FOR the election of the nominees for director set forth herein; - to APPROVE the Amendment No. 1 to the Cassava Sciences, Inc. 2018 Omnibus Incentive Plan; - FOR the ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm to the Company for the fiscal year ending December 31, 2021; - to APPROVE, by a non-binding advisory vote, the 2020 executive compensation for the Company's executive officers; and - upon such other business as may properly come before the Annual Meeting of Stockholders or any adjournment thereof, but will not be voted in the election of directors other than as provided above.
+- · FOR the election of the nominees for director set forth herein; - · To APPROVE Amendment No. 1 to the Cassava Sciences, Inc. 2018 Omnibus Incentive Plan; - · FOR the ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm to the Company for the fiscal year ending December 31, 2022; - · To APPROVE, by a non-binding advisory vote, the 2021 executive compensation for the Company's executive officers; and

+· upon such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof, but will not be voted in the election of directors other than as provided above.